-In the classroom—Excluded.
+Chapter 1—Excluded.
 Use Chapter 1 to study how the Chinese Exclusion Act of 1882 and other immigration policies affected the migration and status of Chinese American immigrants and their descendants.
 What factors contributed to the development of these restrictions?
 What led to their lifting?
 What themes from these debates echo in current events and discussions over immigration reform today?

-In the classroom—Deported.
+Chapter 2—Deported.
 Review the story of the Red Scare deportations from Chapter 2 and discuss what factors influenced these deportations.
 To what extent was policy influenced by fear, public opinion, and politics?
 Were the deportations justified?
 How has the U.S. managed similar circumstances in subsequent times of heightened national security concern?

-In the classroom—Detained.
+Chapter 4—Detained.
 Compare the treatment of Arab Americans during the wars of the 21st century with the treatment of Japanese Americans during World War II as noted in Chapter 4.
 How do circumstances from the past (such as prejudice, imprisonment, and patriotism) echo (or not) in current times?
 What influenced the U.S. government to incarcerate most Japanese Americans during World War II?
 What influenced the government to avoid a similar reaction following the 9-11 attacks of 2001?

-In the classroom—Exploited.
+Chapter 5—Exploited.
 Examine through Chapter 5 the cyclical nature of immigration between Mexico and the United States.
 What historical circumstances help explain today's diverse points of view about immigration reform?
 Construct a debate representing the perspectives of illegal immigrants, U.S.-born children of illegal immigrants (who therefore have status as U.S. citizens), legal immigrants and their descendants, and voices in favor of limiting or broadening the rights of immigrants.
 Examine how the word "reform" can be used by each perspective and yet represent different outcomes.
 Compare these multiple viewpoints using the rubric of economics, prejudice, national security, and patriotism.
 What role does fear play in those frameworks for analysis?

 2010 Carter G. Woodson Book Award